arkime/arkime/CONTRIBUTING.md

 You should now have test data loaded, so let's **start the web app**:

-* Move to the Arkime viewer directory
-* Run `npm ci`
-* Move back up to the top level Arkime directory
 * Run `npm run viewer:test`
 * Now browse to the app at `http://localhost:8123`